exasol/saas-api-python/doc/developer_guide/developer_guide.md

 ### Generate file `pyproject.toml`

 openapi-python-client reads the JSON specification of the SaaS API and generates a python client.
-The generated client code requires transitive dependencies, though, which need to be added to file `pyproject.toml` to make them evailable for dependents of SAPIPY.
+The generated client code requires transitive dependencies, though, which need to be added to file `pyproject.toml` to make them available for dependents of SAPIPY.

 The easiest way is to make openapi-python-client create a dedicated file `pyproject.toml` and copy the transitive dependencies from there to SAPIPY's file `pyproject.toml`.